-When I began studying the Bible in-depth some years ago, I was delighted to discover that my grandmother's instructions actually had some Scriptural basis.
+When I began studying the Bible in-depth after I surrendered my life to Christ shortly before my 40th birthday, I was delighted to discover that my grandmother's instructions actually had some scriptural basis.
 The apostle Paul wrote: "Whatever you do, do it heartily, as to the Lord and not to men..."
 (Colossians 3:23 NKJV) I have found this principle especially handy as a wife and mother.
-When I've asked my family to do something for the umpteenth time, and my pleas have gone unheeded, I have often opted to do it myself, saying, "All for You, O Lord."
+When I have asked my family to do something for the umpteenth time, and my pleas have gone unheeded, I have often opted to do it myself, saying, "All for You, O Lord."
 That doesn't mean that I don't confront my loved ones when I feel it's warranted, but that there are times when I sense that the Lord would rather have me keep quiet and handle the matter myself, than make an issue of it.
 If I didn't offer these things up to the Lord, there would be no way that I could do them without resentment or complaint, and there would be a lot more strife in my household.

 Paul goes on to say in this passage that no matter what we are doing, the One we "are actually serving is the Lord Christ."
 (Colossians 3:24 AMP) In other words, we need to keep a heavenly perspective when we are performing tasks at work, at school, and in our homes.
 If we will keep our focus on pleasing God wherever we are, and whatever we're doing, we will be less likely to be dishonest, to do shoddy work, or to have a bad attitude.
 Ultimately, it's the Lord we will answer to for our attitudes and actions.
 Paul concludes this passage by warning, "He who does wrong will receive the consequences of the wrong which he has done, and that without partiality."
 (Colossians 3:25 NASB)

-The next time you're in the middle of something that prompts you to ask --"Why on earth am I doing this??"-- remind yourself that it's "because of your reverence for the Lord and as a sincere expression of your devotion to Him."
+The next time you are in the middle of something that prompts you to ask - "Why on earth am I doing this?" - remind yourself that it's "because of your reverence for the Lord and as a sincere expression of your devotion to Him."
 (Colossians 3:22 AMP) And claim by faith those blessed rewards that belong to those who do it for HIM!

 Prayer: Lord, teach me how to perform all of my tasks wholeheartedly, and with enthusiasm and joy.
-Remind me that I'm actually doing them for You, rather than for people.
-When I'm tempted to complain, or become resentful or angry, help me to declare, "Lord, this is for You!"
+Remind me that I am actually doing them for You, rather than for people.
+When I am tempted to complain, or become resentful or angry, help me to declare, "Lord, this is for You!"
 Thank You that as I am faithful to obey, You are faithful to richly reward me!